whitews/FlowKit/README.md

 ## Requirements

-FlowKit supports Python version 3.7 or above.
+FlowKit supports Python version 3.7 - 3.10.
 All dependencies are installable via pip, and are listed below.

 > **NOTE**: FlowUtils uses C extensions for significant performance improvements.
 For most platforms and Python versions, pre-built binaries are available in PyPI (i.e. installable via `pip`).